jerry9871/CausalLinkSim/README.md

 ### Super wild and nice to get: QUANTUM MECHANICS

 - The particle is not a point, but a potentiality for interaction.
 Causal link is as fundamental as the particle itself, or more.
-- Space is a container where the fermionic particles can be observed, possibly emerging from the quantum substrate where also the causal links live.
+- Space is a container for fermionic particles (endings of the causal links), and the links live in the quantum substrate.
 - Causal links replace bosons - mediators of the interaction.
 They themselves are not causaly linked to anything.
 This reflets the facts that in conventional theory, bosons always travel at the speed of light and they are not observed as particles.
 - Transactional interpretation of quantum mechanics?
 Does the discreteness of causal links cause the quantum effects we observe in spacetime?
 - I see virtual immediate action at the beginning of the causal link and symmetricity of propagation.
 Can the causal link be the mechanism of quantum entanglement?